-There are lots of things to do at LSC, so many that we organized the group into different committees:
+There are lots of things to do at LSC, so many that we organized the club into different committees:

-The night committee organizes sneak previews and the movie events that LSC runs every weekend.
+The night committee is the face of LSC.
 They sell tickets, usher, and control the crowds.
-If you join the Night committee, you'll sell tickets and then stay for one of the shows about seven nights a term (you can ask to be scheduled for the movies you wanted to see anyway).
+If you join the Night committee, you'll show up about 30 minutes early, sell tickets, and then enjoy the show.
+Commitment for this committee is up to you, as you can volunteer to work however many times you would like!
+You can even ask to be scheduled for the shows you want to see the most!

-Here you help design, print, and distribute all the LSC publicity you have seen around campus.
+Here you help design, print, and distribute all the LSC publicity you see around campus and online.
 You can also work on making slides for both LSC publicity and the other groups and activities that advertise at LSC.
-Unlike the other committees, most people on Publicity can do their work during the week — designers on their own schedule and distributors on weekday mornings.
+Unlike the other committees, most people on Publicity can do their work during the week — designers and distributors on their own schedule.

-In short: popcorn, soda, candy, hotdogs, and lots of fun!
-First you help setup all the refreshments in 26-100, then you get free popcorn and soda during your volunteer shift, and at the end of the night you help clean-up and take our stuff back to the refreshments room.
-Come learn how to use S&M, Fred, and Guido (the machines, silly!).
-If you join Refreshments, you'll work about seven weekend nights per term; you can ask to work the movies that you were planning to see anyway.
+In short: popcorn, soda, ice cream, candy, and lots of fun!
+First you help setup all the refreshments in 26-100 about an hour before showtime, then you get free popcorn and soda during your volunteer shift, and at the end of the night you help clean-up and take our stuff back to the refreshments room.
+Come learn how to use the machines George (Fred died in the Great Fire of 2016, R.I.P.) and Guido.
+If you join Refreshments, you'll work about 5-6 weekend nights per term; you can ask to work the movies that you were planning to see anyway.